DrAdamRoe/cloud-variations/README.md

 Create a project on Google Cloud Platform:

- `gcloud projects create cloud-variations-fs2023-test --name="Cloud Variations"`
+ `gcloud projects create cloud-variations --name="Cloud Variations"`

 You should be able to see this in your dashboard on Google Cloud after a few seconds.
 Now, we're ready for our first deployment!
 You can also get information from the CLI using `describe`, e.g.

-`gcloud projects describe cloud-variations-fs2023-test`
+`gcloud projects describe cloud-variations`

 which will show information including status, name, and the projectId, which we will need in the next step.

 Once creating this project, set your local environment to default to using that new project:

-`gcloud config set project cloud-variations-fs2023-test`
+`gcloud config set project cloud-variations`

 This ensures that it will not conflict with any other projects you may have on GCP.